 President Trump gave the State of the Union address last night, summing up his first year.
 It was, predictably, full of exaggerations and outright lies.
 Even many of the true statements require additional context, which makes the somewhat misleading.
 Here’s a link to Politifact’s fact check of the address.
 Here’s a link to a transcript … More State of the Union

-It has been 54 years since Martin Luther King Jr’s most famous speech.
-While we have come far since then in terms of racial and social equity, the events of the past several years – and especially the 2016 Presidential campaign – remind us how far we still have to go.
-Please enjoy the full … More Martin Luther King Jr. Day, 2017
+It has been 55 years since Martin Luther King Jr’s most famous speech.
+While we have come far since then in terms of racial and social equity, the events of the past several years – especially the 2016 Presidential campaign and the first year of the Trump presidency – remind us how far we still … More Martin Luther King Jr. Day 2018

 Who does New Year’s resolutions?
 It’s not normally my thing, but in 2018 I resolve to continue to: – Advocate for civil rights and civil liberties for the LGBTQ community, religious minorities, racial and ethnic minorities, women, immigrants, and any other group being disenfranchised. – Back law enforcement personnel, but call for strict accountability for … More Happy New Year!